 Essential Guide To Finding A Hostel In Madrid

 This page will help you to look for a hostel in Madrid.
 You can find out here about the difference between a youth hostel and a hostal.
-Generally, if you stay in a youth hostel you are a backpacker, traveller, student or perhaps you have a tight budget.
+Generally, if you stay in a youth hostel, you are a backpacker, traveller, student or perhaps you have a tight budget.
 Youth hostels differ to hostals.
 Youth hostels have dormitories where there are several beds in one room.
-There’s a list below to help you look for a hostel, that also gives contact details for each hostel.
+There's a list below to help you look for a hostel.

 You have a bed with sheets, either in a shared dormitory or a family room.
 For the bathroom, loo roll will be provided.
 In some places meals are available at an extra cost, or you will have use of a fridge and small food prep area.
 Many people find it a good idea to take a sleeping bag along.
 Or sometimes people just carry extra sheets.